jourm/TheCocktailCollection/README.md

 ## Features to implement
 * Advanced search, where users can seacrh for recepies based on ingredients or style of cocktail.
+This advanced search would have a feature where users can input what they have at home and get recipes containing those ingredients.
 * Direct messaging, were users can send each other direct messages with tips or suggestions.
 * User home page, Where users can uppload a profile picture and write about thier experience in the art of mixology.
 * Most popular carousel on the homepage where the most visited recepies over the last week can be displayed.